The Victorian Cricket Match

 Once again, the Sherlock Holmes Society of London will be taking on the ‘Gold Bats’ of the PG Wodehouse Society in a Cricket Match held at the West Wycombe ground in Buckinghamshire on Sunday 24th June from 11.30am onwards.
 Our Captain, Mr Peter Horrocks is always pleased to hear from prospective players – please contact Peter at firstname.lastname@example.org if you are available for selection.
 Do please come and give our players your support – there is no admission charge for the match.

 Recent matches have been full of drama and excitement.
 You do not have to be an aficionado either of the game of cricket itself, or the somewhat arcane rules as they pertained in 1895 – under which these matches are played.

 The Society team needs your support on the day.
 Groups may choose to organise themselves into parties in advance, or individuals can come along separately and will be welcomed by the most solicitous of companions.
-Those who wish to dress in Victorian costume are most welcome to do so; this is, however, absolutely not obligatory.

 No food or drink is available at the ground, so personally organised picnic lunches and teas are the order of the day.
 There is plenty of room along the boundary for deckchairs, rugs and picnic tables and awnings.
 Generous time is given for lunch and tea, with the game due to end at or near 6 pm.